Housing Disrepair Claims

 Vermin such as mice and rats are unsanitary, while infestations of insects like moths and cockroaches can cause significant damage to your possessions.
 Your housing association or council is responsible for dealing with pest and infestation issues.

 The structure of your rental property is of the utmost importance.
 Issues with subsidence, the foundations and other structural defects must be addressed immediately.

 Unsafe fixtures and fittings

-Fixtures and fittings provided by the landlord should be safe and maintained.
+Fixtures and fittings provided by the housing association or council should be safe and maintained.
 If you have been harmed because of an unsafe fixture or fitting, then you could be eligible to claim compensation.
 Fixtures include radiators, plug sockets and fixed appliances.
 Fittings include shelves, pictures and free-standing appliances.